An Enticing Parsi Snack

-- To make this kabab vegan, use well-drained firm or extra firm tofu and substitute the egg with 2 tbsp plant-based yogurt.
+- To make this kabab vegan, use well-drained firm or extra firm tofu and substitute the egg with 2 tablespoon plant-based yogurt.

 - Depending on whether you use meat or tofu, and you may want to swap out the cilantro for fresh mint; especially when using ground lamb.

 - Cook the potatoes until just soft, you don’t want them waterlogged.